devilb2103/AMODUS-MultiHack-Client/README.md

 If at all you want to try it out and assuming this still works provided you've updated all the pointers correctly, this program uses a custom injector that you can find in my public repos or just click on [this](https://github.com/devilb2103/AMODUS_INJECTOR)

-Link to the last [public build](https://www.unknowncheats.me/forum/among-us/431341-amodus-multihack-internal.html)
+Link to the latest available [public build](https://www.unknowncheats.me/forum/among-us/431341-amodus-multihack-internal.html)

 Happy cheating :D